sammyne/the-rust-programming-language/chapter18/README.md

 ## Refutability: Whether a Pattern Might Fail to Match
 - Patterns that will match for any possible value passed are *irrefutable*
 - Patterns that can fail to match for some possible value are *refutable*
-- Function parameters, `let` statements, and `for` loops can only accept irrefutable patterns, because the program cannot do anything meaningful when values don’t match
+- Function parameters, `let` statements, and `for` loops can only accept irrefutable patterns, because the program cannot do anything meaningful when values don't match
 - The `if let` and `while let` expressions accept refutable and irrefutable patterns
 - Being familiar with the concept of refutability can help to debug errors
     - Examples as
       - [Listing 18-8: Attempting to use a refutable pattern with `let`](./listings/_08/src/main.rs)
       - [Listing 18-9: Using `if let` and a block with refutable patterns instead of `let`](./listings/_09/src/main.rs)
 - Match arms must use refutable patterns, except for the last arm, which should match any remaining values with an irrefutable pattern
     > Rust allows us to use an irrefutable pattern in a `match` with only one arm, but
     > this syntax isn’t particularly useful and could be replaced with a simpler
     > `let` statement